microsoft/cask/docs/CaskSecret.md

                                                                             ; generating it.
 The size of this component must conform to the
                                                                             ; encoded <sensitive-data-size> value.
 A key producer is not required
                                                                             ; to fully populate the space reserved for the sensitive data (e.g.
-                                                                            ; a 512-bit key may store a 384 bit symmetric key.
-All unused space
+                                                                            ; a 512-bit CASK secret may store a 384 bit symmetric key).
+All unused
-                                                                            ; must be zero-initialized.
+                                                                            ; space must be zero-initialized.
 <256-bits-padded> ::= 42 * <base64url> <base64-two-zeros-suffix> 1 * <pad>  ; The total sensitive data comprises 256 bits encoded as 42 characters
                                                                             ; of 6 bits (252 bits) and 1 character providing 4 bits of sensitive
                                                                             ; data padded with 00b.
 The final character `A` comprises 6 bits of